Reticulum: Features

+Lacaille gave 10 stars Bayer designations Alpha through Iota in 1756 and labelled two stars as Zeta.
+In 1879, Benjamin Gould added Kappa Reticuli as he felt the star was bright enough to warrant a name.

-Only two of the stars in this constellation are brighter than visual magnitude 5: Alpha (α) and Beta (β) reticuli.
+Only two of the stars in this constellation are brighter than visual magnitude 5: Alpha (α) (the proper name is Rhombus since 19 September 2024) and Beta (β) reticuli.
 The reddish star R Reticuli is a Mira variable.
 This variable was discovered by C. Ragoonatha Chary at the Madras Observatory in India.

 The binary star system Epsilon Reticuli consists of a spectral class K2IV star being orbited by a white dwarf.
 Based on parallax measurements, this system is located about 50 light years from the Sun.
 In 2000, a planetary companion was announced, orbiting the star ε Reticuli A.

 Zeta Reticuli is a wide binary star system, with both members being similar to the Sun.
 It is located at a distance of about 39 light years.
 This system gained some notoriety in ufology when the alleged alien abductees Betty and Barney Hill named it as the home of their abductors.

 In 2005, a type Ia supernova was discovered in the spiral galaxy NGC 1559, located in the constellation.

 The dwarf galaxy Reticulum II is enriched in r-process heavy elements.

 The Horologium-Reticulum Supercluster is a galaxy supercluster that ranges from 700 million to 1.2 billion light-years from Earth.